kasra-hosseini/obspyDMT/README.rst

 all the options have been discussed in `continuous request`_.

-**Step 2:** retrieve the same waveform as the previous step, but resample the *raw* waveform to 1hz with *lanczos* method:
+**Step 2:** retrieve the same waveform as the previous step, but resample the *raw* waveform to 1hz:

 ::

-    $ obspyDMT --datapath resample_1 --continuous --min_date 2013-01-01-01-00-00 --max_date 2013-01-01-03-00-00 --net TA --cha BHZ --sta 058A --resample_raw 1 --resample_method lanczos
+    $ obspyDMT --datapath resample_1 --continuous --min_date 2013-01-01-01-00-00 --max_date 2013-01-01-03-00-00 --net TA --cha BHZ --sta 058A --resample_raw 1

-This command has two more options compared to *Step 1*: *--resample_raw 1* which forces the code to resample the *raw* waveforms to 1Hz and *--resample_method lanczos* which changes the default resampling method (*decimate*) to *lanczos*.
+This command has one more option compared to *Step 1*: *--resample_raw 1* which forces the code to resample the *raw* waveforms to 1Hz using *decimate* method of obspy.

 We can redo this step for *--resample_raw 10* and *--resample 0.1* to resample the waveform to 10Hz and 0.1Hz respectively.
 In the following figure, the frequency contents of the original and resampled waveforms are compared: